stevebroshar/CsvReader/README.md

 appearing inside a field must be escaped by preceding it with another double quote.*  CHECK

+Lastly, some of the wording of the RFC is confusing to me.
+It uses *fields*, but I call them *values* ...
+I guess they can both apply.
+It uses *file*, but the source may not be a file at all.
+The source is a stream or document (to steal a word from XML).

 # Features Not Covered By Standard

 There are several CSV parsing/reading features that beg to be considered: